salesforce/ja3/README.md

 JA3 is also an excellent detection mechanism in locked-down environments where only a few specific applications are allowed to be installed.
 In these types of environments one could build a whitelist of expected applications and then alert on any other JA3 hits.

-For more details on what you can see and do with JA3 and JA3S, please see this DerbyCon 2018 talk: https://www.youtube.com/watch?v=NI0Lmp0K1zc
+For more details on what you can see and do with JA3 and JA3S, please see this DerbyCon 2018 talk: https://www.youtube.com/watch?v=NI0Lmp0K1zc or this [blog post.](https://engineering.salesforce.com/tls-fingerprinting-with-ja3-and-ja3s-247362855967)

 Please contact me on twitter @4A4133 or over email, let me know what you find and if you have any feature requests.